 South Hams District Council and West Devon Borough Council are taking action now, proposing a co-ordinated response throughout the winter to help people with the cost of living crisis.

 The dramatic increase in the cost of living is beginning to have a significant impact on residents across West Devon and South Hams.
 Both the District and the Borough Councils know that the cost of living which is driven by the increase in energy prices are already having an impact on most households.

-Even before this current situation, 17% of Devon households were experiencing food insecurity (2021) and this has been compounded further by inflation which is now at a 40-year high.
+Even before this current situation, 17% of Devon households were experiencing food insecurity (2021) and this has been compounded further by inflation which is now at its highest rate for 40 years.